-You may work in a TRS-covered position for 120 days or 600 hours each school year and not lose benefits.
-However, your benefit will be suspended if the limit is exceeded.
-The 120 days/600 hours limit is in effect through June 30, 2023.
+During the 2021-22 school year, a retired Tier I member may work in a TRS-covered position for 140 days or 700 hours and not lose benefits.
+A member's benefits are suspended if the limit is exceeded and the member has not been approved to teach in a subject shortage area.
+The 140 days/700 hours limit is in effect through June 30, 2022.
 For a detailed example on how to calculate your days and hours worked, select this link.

 TRS pays on the first of the month for the prior month.
 For instance, your December retirement benefit will be received on Jan.
 1. Due to this, the December check is considered taxable in the tax (or calendar) year commencing Jan.
 1. When the first of the month occurs on a weekend or holiday, your financial institution may not post your deposit to your account until the next business day.

 Nearly all annuitants receive a 3 percent annual increase in their annuities.
 You will receive the increase on the later of: